matthewdeanmartin/lambda_for_free/README.md

 ## Roadmap for demo code
 The demo app will be an API that solves common tech interview problems, such as fizzbuzz and sliding window.

-- Evaluate the 3+ different starter projects:
-  - maven archetype (have to re-enable tomcat to run locally)
-  - Intellij project starter (No maven by default)
-  - spring starter templates (needs many assets from the java serverless container example: assembly, pom profiles, etc)
-- Create terraform to create minimal setup
-- Create build pipeline (with github and gitlab)
-- Create sample endpoints in each framework
-- Create sample test code (curl, postman, unit tests)

 ## Challenges
 - Used archetype, see [generate.sh](generate.sh) for syntax.
 Important to update versioon before running.